-Did you know that Paris is one of the most densely populated cities on the planet-- actually beating out claustrophobia-inducing metropolises like Mumbai and Cairo?
-Couple that with the fact that the city of light is the world's top urban tourist destination, and it's little wonder that it can feel overwhelming to walk down the street or navigate sardine-tight conditions in the Paris metro.
+Did you know Paris is one of the most densely populated cities on the planet, actually beating out claustrophobia, inducing metropolises like Mumbai and Cairo?
+Couple that with the fact that the City of Light is the world's top urban tourist destination, and it's little wonder that it can feel overwhelming to walk down the street or navigate sardine-tight conditions in the Paris metro.

 Where might one find a natural spring bubbling up in a quiet square, Art-nouveau and Alsatian-style houses on leafy, narrow old lanes, and sidewalk cafes spilling out onto cobblestone streets where nary a car passes?
 Welcome to my favorite of Paris' little villages: The Butte aux Cailles.
 Located in the south-eastern 13th arrondissement, just a few blocks away from the city's most bustling Chinatown, this unassuming enclave, once solidly working-class, is popular among artists, evidenced in the area's abundant murals and street art.